whichbuffer/eiq-community-exchange/packs/README.md

+# Packs <-> Use Cases
+Packs are use cases and use cases are expressed as packs.
+Each pack includes a number of different queries all aligned to specific outcomes or use cases.

+Use the [pack index](pack_index.md) to locate the use case most valuable to your efforts.

 # Packs overview
 Packs group queries into a logical category for a specific outcome.
 Once defined, you can run all queries included in a pack simultaneously.